-- [5] In a letter dated January 16, 2013, Mike Ramsay, Regional Manager, Cariboo Region (the "Regional Manager"), advised the Appellant of his moose quota for the 2013-2014 licence year.
-He also advised the Appellant of his five-year allocation (target harvest) in relation to moose.
-The Appellant was given a quota of 10 animals for 2013-2014 and an allocation of 42 animals for the five-year period of 2012-2016.
-However, since only four years were remaining in this allocation period, the letter focused on the Appellant's remaining four-year allocation (2013-2016), which he calculated as 34 animals.
-The Appellant appealed this decision to the Board on the main ground that this is a significant reduction from previous quotas and allocations. - [6] The Board has the authority to hear this appeal under section 93 of the Environmental Management Act and section 101.1 of the Wildlife Act.
-Section 101.1(5) of the Wildlife Act provides that the Board may: - a) send the matter back to the person who made the decision being appealed, with directions, - b) confirm, reverse or vary the decision being appealed, or - c) make any decision that the person whose decision is appealed could have made, and that the Board considers appropriate in the circumstances. - [7] In his Notice of Appeal, the Appellant sought numerous remedies.
-These were modified in his hearing submissions.
-In his final reply submissions, the Appellant asks the Board to reverse the Regional Manager's decision and order that his bull moose allocation for the 2012-2016 period be increased to 85 (his 2007-2011 allocation), with a 2013-2014 quota of 24.
-In the alternative, he asks the Board to order that: - (a) his 2012-2016 bull moose allocation be increased to 59 bull moose in keeping with the maximum of 30% reduction of allocation designed to avoid a "substantive impact", or - (b) that his 2012-2016 bull moose allocation be increased to 43, to reflect the allocation that he should receive on a "regional" basis, and that his quota be varied to 30% of his allocation, as determined by the Board.
+[5] In a letter dated January 16, 2013,2 Mike Ramsay, Regional Manager, Cariboo Region (the "Regional Manager"), advised the Appellant of his bull moose quota for the 2013-2014 licence year.
+He also advised the Appellant of his fiveyear allocation (target harvest) in relation to bull moose.
+The Appellant was given a quota of five animals for 2013-2014 and an allocation of 20 animals for the five year period of 2012-2016.
+However, since only four years were remaining in this allocation period, the letter focused on the Appellant's remaining four-year allocation (2013-2016), which he calculated as 16 animals.
+The Appellant appealed this decision to the Board on the main ground that it is a significant reduction from previous quotas and allocations.

+[6] The Board has the authority to hear this appeal under section 93 of the Environmental Management Act and section 101.1 of the Wildlife Act.
+Section 101.1(5) of the Wildlife Act provides that the Board may:

+- a) send the matter back to the person who made the decision being appealed, with directions, - b) confirm, reverse or vary the decision being appealed, or - c) make any decision that the person whose decision is appealed could have made, and that the Board considers appropriate in the circumstances.

+[7] In his submissions, the Appellant asks the Board to reverse the Regional Manager's decision and order that his bull moose allocation for the 2012-2016 period be increased to 39 bull moose (his 2007-2011 allocation), with a 2013-2014 quota of 22.
+In the alternative, he asks the Board to order that:

+- (a) his 2012-2016 bull moose allocation be increased to 27 bull moose in keeping with the maximum of 30% reduction of allocation designed to avoid a "substantive impact", or - (b) that his 2012-2016 bull moose allocation be increased to 21, to reflect the allocation that he should receive on a "regional" basis, and that his quota be varied to 30% of his allocation, as determined by the Board.